microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/Speech.md

 The `speak` tag enables the adaptive card to be delivered to an environment where a visual display is not primary experience, such as to a car dashboard while driving.

-## Speak croperty
+## Speak property
 To support speech we have a *speak* property which contains text to say to the user.
 The text can be annotated using speech synthesis markup language
-([SSML](https://msdn.microsoft.com/en-us/library/office/hh361578(v=office.14).aspx)).
+([SSML](https://msdn.microsoft.com/en-us/library/office/hh361578)).
 SSML controls the speed, tone, and inflection of the speech.
 It even allows you to stream audio or a render a TTS audio stream from your own service, giving you a great deal of flexibility for customization.

 There are two patterns for speak property usage by a host application: